Mount Zion Walking Tour, Jerusalem

 5) Chamber of the Holocaust

-Among the lesser-known sites on Mount Zion, this small memorial once acted as Israel's first Holocaust museum, pre-dating the larger Yad Vashem museum by at least four years.
-A six-room cellar located beside a tomb some believe to be the burial place of the biblical King David, it was established in 1949 by early settlers who came to Israel as refugees, anxious to see that their previous lives would be remembered.
+Among the lesser-known sites on Mount Zion, this small memorial once acted as Israel's first Holocaust museum.
+Established in 1949, shortly after the end of World War II, it predates the larger Yad Vashem museum by several years.
+Housed in a six-room cellar adjacent to the tomb believed by some to be that of King David, it was founded by early settlers who were themselves Holocaust survivors, determined to ensure that the memory of their past experiences would be preserved.

-Exiting into the daylight once again reminds of the contrast of present-day Israel and the past.
+Exiting into the daylight once again reminds of the contrast between present-day Israel and the dark chapters of the past.

 6